Quality of interpersonal interactions in e-learning at the higher education: A scoping review

 Authors

-1 Department of Nursing and Midwifery, Lorestan University of Medical Sciences, Khorramabad, Iran
+1 Social Determinants of Health Research Center, Lorestan University of Medical Sciences, Khorramabad, Iran

 2 Department of E-Learning in Medical Education, Center of Excellence for E-learning in Medical Education, School of Medicine, Tehran University of Medical Sciences, Tehran, Iran